notawakestudio/NUSConnect-Docs/docs/TestingGuide.md

 ## **Automated Testing**
 On top of verifying program correctness during development, we also ensure updates to the production build are always tested before merging.
 Please refer to our [Continuous Integration section](DevOpsGuide#continuous-integration) to find out more on how we perform testing with the help of Github Actions.

+## **System Test**
+> Take the whole system and test it against the system specifications.

+As we are the sole developers of the entire application, we will function as QA engineers to ensure the system is functioning properly and fails gracefully.